 Sohan-e Qom, Pistachio Heavy

-As I’m Persian background but raised in Australia, I’ve had limited exposure to Persian food and sweets.
+As someone of Persian background who was raised in Australia, I’ve had limited exposure to Persian food and sweets.
 So I’ve been expanding my repertoire through experimentation.

 Below is a recipe I use for sohan-e qom, a variety of sohan that’s more brittle than sohan-e-asali.
 It’s based on a few recipes online but also my experimentation — some of them got the temperatures wrong.